Decline and modernization of the Ottoman Empire

-In the 18th century, the Ottoman Empire faced threats on numerous frontiers from multiple industrialised European powers as well as internal instabilities.
+In the 19th century, the Ottoman Empire faced threats on numerous frontiers from multiple industrialised European powers as well as internal instabilities.
 Outsider influence, internal corruption and the rise of nationalism demanded the Empire to look within itself and modernize.
-Kickstarting a period ornal reforms to centralize and standardize governance; European style training regimens for the military, standardized law codes and reformed property laws were initiated to better collect taxes and control the resources within the borders.
-The period of these reforms is known as the Tanzimat starting in 1839.
+Kickstarting a period of internal reforms to centralize and standardize governance, European style training regimens for the military, standardized law codes and reformed property laws were initiated to better collect taxes and control the resources within the borders.
+The period of these reforms is known as the Tanzimat, under the reign of the sultans Abdülmecid I and Abdülaziz, starting in 1839.

-Despite the Ottoman empire's precarious international position, the central state was significantly strengthened.
+Despite the Ottoman empire's precarious international position, the central state was not strengthened.
 The process of reforming and modernization in the empire began with the declaration of the Nizam-I Cedid (New Order) during the reign of Sultan Selim III and was punctuated by several reform decrees, such as the Hatt-ı Şerif of Gülhane in 1839 and the Hatt-ı Hümayun in 1856.
 Over the course of the 19th century, the Ottoman state became increasingly powerful and rationalized, exercising a greater degree of influence over its population than in any previous era.

 Despite these attempts at revitalisation, the empire could not stem the rising tide of nationalism, especially among the ethnic minorities in its Balkan provinces, where the newly implemented administrative and infrastructural reforms often intensified local tensions and nationalist movements rather than alleviating them.
-Numerous revolts and wars of independence, together with repeated incursions by Russia in the northeast and France (and later Britain) in the North African eyalets, resulted in a steady loss of territories throughout the 19th and early 20th centuries.
+At the same time, neighboring Balkan states actively fostered separatism through schools, churches, and armed bands, particularly in contested regions like Macedonia, turning local society into a battleground of rival national projects.
+Numerous revolts and wars of independence, together with repeated incursions by Russia in the northeast and France (and later Britain) in the North African eyalets, such as Algiers, Tunis, and Tripoli (Tripolitania) resulted in a steady loss of territories throughout the 19th and early 20th centuries.

 By 1908, the Ottoman military became modernized and professionalized along the lines of Western European armies.
 The period was followed by the defeat and dissolution of the Ottoman Empire (1908–1922).